quinn-p-mchugh/personal-website/docs/how-to-work-with-me.md

 ### Communication

 - I strive to demonstrate good [reasoning transparency](https://forum.effectivealtruism.org/topics/reasoning-transparency), which means sometimes I can be a bit more verbose than necessary.
-If you find that my answers are a bit too long than what you're looking for, please let me know and I'll happily use your feedback to improve the in the future.
+If you find that my answers are a bit too long than what you're looking for, please let me know and I'll happily use your feedback to improve in the future.
 - I prefer Slack as my primary asynchronous communication tool.

 ### Feedback